olivemckenzie2003/leaflet-challenge/README.md

     });
 }

-Popup messages are created showing location, magnitude and depth of the earthquake which are displayed when circle indicating the location of an earthquake is clicked on.
-A GeoJSONLayer is used to convert the marker information into circles. "feature.geometry.coordinates[2]" is the method of accessing the depth value rom geometry subsection which has three values.
+"feature.geometry.coordinates[2]" is the method of accessing the depth value from geometry subsection which has three values.

 "The GeoJsonLayer renders GeoJSON formatted data as polygons, lines and points (circles, icons and/or texts).
 GeoJsonLayer is a CompositeLayer.
 See the sub layers that it renders" Google

+Popup messages are created showing location, magnitude and depth of the earthquake which are displayed when circle indicating the location of an earthquake is clicked on.
+A GeoJSONLayer is used to convert the marker information into circles.

 function createFeatures(earthquakeData) {
     function onEachFeature(feature, layer) {